Winter Campus Plan

 We are collaborating with the Napa County Health Department to allow as many students as possible from essential services programs to take classes and reside on campus.
 These essential services programs will likely include the Nursing, Emergency Services, and Aviation.
 More information to come soon.

 We know times are challenging and we want to make it as simple as possible for you to enroll at PUC.
 Below are updates to our admissions process during this time.
 If you have any questions or run into any roadblocks we are here to help you.
 Please call (800) 862-7080.

 - Commitment Form.
 We are currently waiving the enrollment fee.
 Please fill out the Pioneer Commitment form to indicate your intent.

 - ACT and SAT test scores.
-We are currently waiving test scores for Fall 2020 applicants.
+We are currently waiving test scores for Winter 2021 applicants.

 International students will be able to take classes remotely from wherever they are.
 For those in need of housing, international students can submit an application to remain on campus and take remote classes from their residence hall.

 Pacific Union College is dedicated to our international students and to the protection of their student visa legal status.
-We will meet all Homeland Security requirements to operate as an approved hybrid on-site campus for Fall 2020.
+We will meet all Homeland Security requirements to operate as an approved hybrid on-site campus for Winter 2021.

 Application to Remain on Campus

 We know that for some, being on campus provides the best environment for learning.
 The state of California has provided assessment and mitigation guidance regarding students who face food, housing, and access insecurity.
 We have created an online application form for students who fall into one of these categories and have a significant need to reside on campus.